+The MRC Epidemiology Unit for MRC Epidemiology staff only has two areas.
+One air-gapped system and one Secure Research Database.

-The Clinical School regards all identifiable personal information relating to research participants as confidential.
+2022/08/15 | The Clinical School regards all identifiable personal information relating to research participants as confidential.
 It is only to be used in line with the ethical approval and consents received for use of the data.

 All participant data collected and stored by Clinical School researchers must be stored and used in line with the Data Protection Act 2018 and the Common Law of Confidentiality.

 - The Clinical School Secure Data Hosting Service which is open to all Clinical School staff;

 - The UIS Secure Platform for Storage of Research Data.
 This has two tenancies for the storage of Clinical School sensitive/identifiable personal research data.
 One is specifically for the storage of WBIC identifiable imaging data and the other is the main Clinical School tenancy which is open to all Clinical School researchers.
 Both areas are for the storage of NHS and healthy volunteer identifiable/sensitive data;

+- The MRC Epidemiology Unit for MRC Epidemiology staff only has two areas.
+One air-gapped system for archive purposes only and one Secure Research Database.